 Figure 7.
-Consecutive residues for different spiked-in levels of the 3'(n-3) metabolite, with and without use of the Zeno trap.
-The metabolite has a length of 15 nucleotides.
+Sequence coverage for different spike-in levels of the 3'(n-3) metabolite, with and without the use of the Zeno trap.

-The potential metabolites suggested by the software are based on accurate mass and isotope pattern matching of the TOF-MS data, which does not provide information for the localization of a modification, or the sequence of a potential metabolite.
+The potential metabolites suggested by the software are based on accurate mass and isotope pattern matching of the TOF MS data, which does not provide information for the localization of a modification, or the sequence of a potential metabolite.
 As the structure of a metabolite can be important for determining its toxicity, understanding and confirming the correct structures is critical.
 The Molecule Profiler software can help in confirming the structures of each of the potential metabolites by annotating the MS/MS spectra.
-Allowing for a, w, c, y and d terminal fragments, and allowing for the loss of one base or water molecule, the Molecule Profiler software was used to annotate the MS/MS spectra of the different charge states and calculate the consecutive sequence coverage.
-An m/z tolerance of 10 ppm was used.
-Figure 7 shows the number of consecutive residues covered in the MS/MS spectra of the -9 charge state for the 3'(n-3) metabolite at the various spike-in levels, and Figure 8 shows the number of identified fragments.
-Consecutive coverage was found down to the 1% level when the Zeno trap functionality was employed.
+Allowing for a, w, c, y and d terminal fragments, and allowing for the loss of 1 base or water molecule, the Molecule Profiler software was used to annotate the MS/MS spectra of the different charge states and calculate the consecutive sequence coverage.
+An m/z tolerance of 10 ppm and a minimum S/N ratio of 20 were used.
+Figure 7 shows the sequence coverage from the MS/MS spectra of the -9 charge state for the 3'(n-3) metabolite at the various spike-in levels.
+Full sequence coverage was found down to the 1% level when the Zeno trap functionality was employed.
 Without the Zeno trap, the coverage was significantly lower, as expected.
-When allowing for two bonds to break, consecutive coverage was seen at the 0.3% and 0.1% levels, as well, with the Zeno trap on (data not shown).
-Figure 8 illustrates how much more information-rich MS/MS spectra with higher S/N can be acquired using the Zeno trap compared to traditional MS/MS analysis.
+When allowing for 2 bonds to break, full sequence coverage was seen at the 0.3% and 0.1% levels as well with the Zeno trap on (data not shown).
+Figure 8 shows a summary of the sequence coverage found based on the MS/MS spectra for the FLP and all metabolites spiked-in at the 1% level.
+Except for the 5'(n-3) metabolite, sequence coverage was 100% for the metabolites.
+To enable easy review of information, the software combines assigned fragments from the MS/MS spectra from all charged states for a given metabolite.
+This can improve sequence coverage significantly, as some fragments might only be generated from specific charge states.

+Figure 9 illustrates how much more information-rich MS/MS spectra with higher S/N can be acquired using the Zeno trap compared to traditional MS/MS analysis.
 The higher quality data enabled the assignment of many more fragments with great S/N by the software.
 The high-quality MS/MS information can be used to confirm the identification based on MS even further.